kirokuan/Siamese-Cbow-py3/README.md

 Argument  |
 -- | --
 DATA | File (in PPDB case) or directory (in Toronto Book Corpus and INEX case) to read the data from.
 NOTE that the program runs in aparticular input mode (INEX/PPDB/TORONTO) which is deduced from the directory/file name)
 OUTPUT_DIR |  A file to store the final and possibly intermediate word embeddings to (in cPickle format)

 ### Optional arguments

 Argument  |
--h, --help | show this help message and exit
--w2v FILE | A word2vec model can be used to initialize the weights for words in the vocabulary file from (missing words just get a random embedding).
-If the weights are not initialized this way, they will be trained from scratch.
--vocab FILE | A vocabulary file is simply a file, SORTED BY FREQUENCY of frequence<SPACE>word lines.
-You can take the top n of these (which is why it should be sorted by frequency).
-See -max_nr_of_vocab_words.
--max_nr_of_vocab_words INT | Maximum number of words considered.
-If this is not specified, all words are considered -max_nr_of_tokens INT |  Maximum number of tokens considered per sentence.
-Default: 50 -epochs INT | Maximum number of epochs for training.
-Default: 10 -learning_rate FLOAT | Learning rate.
-Default: 1.0 -gradient_clipping_bound FLOAT | Gradient clipping bound (so gradients will be clipped to [-FLOAT, +FLOAT]).
--momentum FLOAT | Momentum, only applies when 'nesterov' is used as update method (see -update).
-Default: 0.0 -batch_size INT | Batch size.
+-batch_size INT | Batch size.
 Default: 1
+-dont_lowercase | By default, all input text is lowercased.
+Use this option to prevent this.
+-dry_run | Build the network, print some statistics (if -v is on) and quit before training starts.
--neg INT | Number of negative examples.
-Default: 1 -embedding_size INT | Dimensionality of the word embeddings.
-Default: 300 -share_weights | Turn this option on (a good idea in general) for the embedding weights of the input sentences and the other sentences to be shared.
+-embedding_size INT | Dimensionality of the word embeddings.
+Default: 300 -epochs INT | Maximum number of epochs for training.
+Default: 10 -h, --help | show this help message and exit -gradient_clipping_bound FLOAT | Gradient clipping bound (so gradients will be clipped to [-FLOAT, +FLOAT]).
 -last_layer LAYER | Last layer is 'cosine' or 'sigmoid'.
 NOTE that this choice also determines the loss function (binary cross entropy or negative sampling loss, respectively).
 Default: cosine
--update UPDATE_ALGORITHM | Update algorithm.
-Options are 'adadelta', 'adamax', 'nesterov' (which uses momentum) and 'sgd'.
-Default: 'adadelta'
--regularize | Use l2 normalization on the parameters of the network -dont_lowercase | By default, all input text is lowercased.
-Use this option to prevent this.
--store_at_batch INT | Store embeddings every INT batches.
--store_at_epoch INT | Store embeddings every INT epochs (so 1 for storing at the end of every epoch, 10 for for storing every 10 epochs, etc.).
+-learning_rate FLOAT | Learning rate.
+Default: 1.0
+-max_nr_of_tokens INT |  Maximum number of tokens considered per sentence.
+Default: 50 -max_nr_of_vocab_words INT | Maximum number of words considered.
+If this is not specified, all words are considered -momentum FLOAT | Momentum, only applies when 'nesterov' is used as update method (see -update).
+Default: 0.0 -neg INT | Number of negative examples.
+Default: 1 -share_weights | Turn this option on (a good idea in general) for the embedding weights of the input sentences and the other sentences to be shared.
 -start_storing_at INT |  Start storing embeddings at epoch number INT.
 Default: 0.
 I.e. start storing right away (if -store_at_epoch is on, that is)
--dry_run | Build the network, print some statistics (if -v is on) and quit before training starts.
--d | Debugging mode
+-store_at_batch INT | Store embeddings every INT batches.
+-store_at_epoch INT | Store embeddings every INT epochs (so 1 for storing at the end of every epoch, 10 for for storing every 10 epochs, etc.).
+-regularize | Use l2 normalization on the parameters of the network -update UPDATE_ALGORITHM | Update algorithm.
+Options are 'adadelta', 'adamax', 'nesterov' (which uses momentum) and 'sgd'.
+Default: 'adadelta'
 -v | Be verbose
+-vocab FILE | A vocabulary file is simply a file, SORTED BY FREQUENCY of frequence<SPACE>word lines.
+You can take the top n of these (which is why it should be sorted by frequency).
+See -max_nr_of_vocab_words.
 -vv | Be very verbose
+-w2v FILE | A word2vec model can be used to initialize the weights for words in the vocabulary file from (missing words just get a random embedding).
+If the weights are not initialized this way, they will be trained from scratch.

 ### Data formats